elsa-workflows/experimental/docs/architecture/Layer1.md

 ### Input Properties

-An input properties represents activity input that can be configured at design time.
+An input property represents activity input that can be configured at design time.
 These properties can be simple primitive types, complex objects and workflow expressions.

 ### Output Properties

 When a node handler executes, it receives the node object itself.
-The handlers can update the node if it has output properties deeclared.
+The handlers can update the node if it has output properties declared.

 ### Ports